-, Albion is geographically based on Wales, and is the setting of the entire first game in the franchise.
+The main setting of the Fable series, Albion is primarily based on Medieval England.
 The continent of Albion is composed of mostly lawless roads and counties populated by bandits, thieves, brigands and monsters, and is spaced here and there with independent city-states which the player can freely travel to at any time.
 The largest settlement of Albion is Bowerstone, which grows from being a small town to a large city in the span of 500 years.

-Fable 2 takes place roughly 500 years after the first game, during what appears to be a Renaissance of human development.
+Fable II takes place roughly 500 years after the first game, during what appears to be a Renaissance of human development.
 Fable II's Albion takes heavy inspiration from the Age of Enlightenment.

 Albion has seven major regions and they are: Darkwood, Greatwood, Lynchfield, The Northern Wastes, Witchwood and the Hook Coast.